 20. Professional Organizations.
 See the list on this page.
 And remember, professional organizations often publish books, journals, and newsletters you will find useful.

 21. Social media.
-Follow your favorite researchers or organizations on Twitter, Facebook, or Mendeley.
+Follow your favorite researchers or organizations on Twitter, Facebook, Mendeley, etc.